Senckenberg-DCBiodivIT/fair-workflow-platform/README.md

 ### Submodules

-- **Frondend**: An interface for accessing data and executing workflows.
+- **Frontend**: An interface for accessing data and executing workflows.
 - **Cordra models**: Provides schema and metadata models for the digital object store.
 - [**Argo Workflow Connector**](https://github.com/dnlbauer/FAIR-workflow-platform-argo-connector): An implementation of the `Submission service` that handles orchestration of Argo workflows for workflow execution.
 - [**Crop wild relatives Workflow RO-Crate**](https://github.com/dnlbauer/cwr-workflow-ro-crate): A sample RO-Crate workflow that runs the [Crop Wild Relatives prototype Digital Twin](https://github.com/BioDT/uc-CWR).
 See [here](https://doi.org/10.3897/rio.10.e125192) for details.